-So here is the deal, think about this for just a minute.
-It seems that in some ways this world we’re living in has a great parallel to our relationship with God.
+So here is the deal, contemplate this for just a minute.
+This world we’re living in has a great parallel to our relationship with God.
 We have to notice a slight disconnect.
-Maybe there's a little static between our communication?
-Are we sometimes victim’s of the dropped call?
+The cause of static between our communication?
+Are we sometimes the victims of the dropped call?
 Maybe we’re not checking in except to send a quick Snap Chat.
-Now it’s not that these are bad things necessarily, it’s just how are we using these resources?
-What if we get so caught up in things, that we hang up on God altogether?
+Now, it’s not that these are bad things, it’s just how are we using these resources?
+What if we get so caught up in things that we hang up on God altogether?

-Maybe we could use a pie chart to figure out how much of our time we spend connecting to His word.
-How many of our posts are used for His work of lifting someone up, praising Him, helping and teaching others?
-How many pictures do we post to show the joy we have a life in Him?
-How much of our conversations are about Him and the building of His kingdom, showing others that He is a pretty cool dude, and they may want to get connected?
-Are we encouraging them to add God to their friend requests?
-Are we shining a light as to how to use media for the glory of God?
+Examination of a pie chart can figure out how much of our time we spend connecting to His word.
+How many of our posts do we use for His work of lifting someone, praising Him, helping and teaching others?
+Do we post pictures that share the joy we have with life in Him?
+How many of us use our conversations about Him to build His kingdom, showing others He is worth everything, and they may want to get connected?
+Encourage and add God to your friend requests?
+Do they shine a light on how to use media for the glory of God?

-We are a curious people we want answers so we tend to look it up, Google it.
-We tend to research, and yet do we quickly believe everything we see and read?
-Do we take things verbatim?
-If you believe everything you read, you may never eat another thing from our food source.
-You may never go to another doctor because you could cure yourself or you believe there is no hope.
-You could figure everything out and fix all your problems.
+We are a curious people seeking answers, so we head to our devices looking things up, Google it.
+We research and yet do we accept everything we see and read?
+Do we take things literally?
+If you believe everything you read, you may never eat another idea from our food source.
+You may never go to another doctor because you can cure yourself or you become hopeless from what you read.
+Hoping to figure everything out and fix all your problems.
 Are you sure you can trust your resources?

-To some degree, this is awesome.
-You can heal self in many ways.
-You can save money doing home repairs or learn helpful and life changing information.
-You can connect with people like yourself or better yet people who will teach you something new, however, beware of the hackers.
-Those who will tell you anything or make you believe anything to win your trust.
-Remember all knowledge is good when used for good.
 Knowledge can also be a curse if taken in pieces or assuming the whole story is in what you’re reading or seeing, in a quick resource like Facebook or Twitter.
-This can even happen when we look into the lives of others only from the outside.
-Is it not similar to social media?
-Don't people usually share only what they want others to see?
-Sometimes things are a little different when we get really connected.
-To be really connected takes time, trust, and real Christ-centered conversation.
+People expect when they look into the lives of others only from the outside.
+People often share just what they want others to see.
+Sometimes things are a little different when we get connected.
+To be connected takes time, trust, and real Christ-centered conversation.

 The truth is we need to stay connected to one another.
-We need to welcome our resources and use them for better of our world, and at the same time, we need to remember the gift of relationship.
+We need to welcome our resources and use them to better our world, and; we need to remember the gift of relationship.

-All other relationships are a practice for whom we will all be in Him.
-We need to get more connected to that.
-We need to stay connected in our focus and clear away the hackers so we can see and hear the truth.
-We need to support our friends and family and we should want everyone to be on our friends list.
-We need to remain with one another and be in touch with the real relationship.
-It is easy to only get pieces, and even easier to lose pieces, if not connecting together and with Him.
+Support friends and family and new friends come from a place of wanting everyone to be on our friend's list.
+We need to stay with one another and be in touch with a real relationship.
+It is natural only to get pieces, and even easier to lose parts, if not connecting and with God.

-We have plenty of resources to connect with, we just need to use them for good.
+We have plenty of resources to connect with; we need to use them for good.
 Are you sure everything you see at first glance is as it seems?
-Is it a bad thing or a good thing?
-Is it possible that social media is just that, and not personal?
+IIs it possible that social media is just that, and not personal?
 Maybe with social media, we’re not getting the whole story?
 Could it depend on getting to know someone in person or connecting with their heart, for real, face to face, or at least on the phone, or with a letter?

 - Be careful to maintain healthy conversations using your resources the right way.